caioaao/tank/README.md

 ### Retry

-The retry API is available in `tank.retry`.
+The retry API is available in `com.caioaao.tank.retry`.
 Currently there are two types of retry strategies:

 - Simple sleep: after each failed attempt, it will sleep for the specified amount of milliseconds
 - Exponential backoff: uses the [exponential backoff algorithm](https://en.wikipedia.org/wiki/Exponential_backoff) for determining how many seconds it should sleep between failed attempts.